-RECOMMENDATION: Continue the implementation of good advising practices to follow the sequential plan for writing major learning experiences, and continue the excellent instruction on the synthesis of learning in the senior writing portfolio capstone course.
+RECOMMENDATION: Continue the implementation of good advising practices to follow the sequential plan for writing major learning experiences, ensuring that students take Applied Writing Theory before the Senior Capstone course.
+Also, continue instruction on the synthesis of learning in the senior writing portfolio capstone course, paying close attention to students' ability to discuss, reflect on, and annotate their own work.

-Portfolio Artifact 4 (annotations of writing samples and/or publication designs) is assessed within the student's area of concentration.
-In 2008, students performed at a level of excellence (GREEN) in all three concentrations: Journalism students rating is 3.0 on annotated samples; Professional Writing students rating is 2.75 on annotated samples.
-Creative Writing students rating is 3.0.
-This is a improvement over 2007 ratings, especially for the creative writing students.
+Portfolio Artifact 3 (annotations of writing samples and/or publication designs) is also assessed within the student's area of concentration.
+In 2009, students performed at a level of excellence (GREEN) in all three concentrations: Journalism students rating is 2.8 on annotated samples; Professional writing students rating is 3.0 on annotated samples; Creative writing students rating on annotated samples is 2.5.
+Two of the three concentrations show a slight decrease in performance scores for this area, while staying within the margin of a green rating.
+Creative writing performance is down 0.5 and Journalism 0.2.